OpenLiberty/cloud-hosted-guides/instructions/develop-microservices-docker/README.md

 Successfully tagged ol-runtime:latest
 ```

 Each step of the build has a unique ID, which represents the ID of an intermediate image.
 For example, step 2 has the ID **937183f8460b**, and step 4 has the ID **8fdcad065d25**, which is also the ID of the final image.
-During the first build of your image, Docker caches every new layer as a separate image and reuses them for future builds for layers that didn’t change.
-For example, if you run the build again, Docker reuses the images that it cached for steps 2 - 4.
+During the first build of your image, Docker caches every new layer as a separate image and uses them for future builds for layers that didn’t change.
+For example, if you run the build again, Docker uses the images that are cached for steps 2 - 4.
 However, if you make a change in your Dockerfile, Docker would need to rebuild the subsequent layer since this layer also changed.

 ### The '**no-cache=true flag**'